apache/camel-website/content/blog/2023/07/camel-k-2-0/index.md

 ## Build order strategy

-Another little interesting feature you have available now is the possibility to define which is the order of the building strategy.
-When in
+Another interesting feature that is now available to you is the possibility to define a build order strategy that controls in which order scheduled integration builds get executed.

-Camel K 1 you submitted a series of parallel builds, there was no guarantee on the order of execution.
-Now you can specify it using the [Builder trait order strategy parameter](/camel-k/next/traits/builder.html#_configuration).
+In Camel K v1 a series of parallel submitted builds got executed strictly sequential (only one single build at a time) and there was no guarantee on the order of build execution.

+Now you can specify the order of builds using the [Builder trait order strategy parameter](/camel-k/next/traits/builder.html#_configuration).

+Supported build order strategies are:
+- `sequential`: equivalent to the Camel K 1 behavior running only one single build at a time
+- `fifo`: First in first out strategy runs builds as they have been created and allows builds to run in parallel to each other as long as `maxRunningBuilds` limit has not been reached.
-If you run many builds in parallel you may want to use the `dependencies` strategy which will take care to smartly create a queue for those builds which may depend on each other and leverage the incremental build feature.
+- `dependencies`: Sophisticated order strategy smartly creating a queue for those builds which may depend on each other in order to effectively run builds leveraging the incremental build feature.
+Allows independent builds to run in parallel to each other as long as `maxRunningBuilds` limit has not been reached.

-Our operator is smarter than any AI out there!!
+You can now choose from these build order strategies to get the best out of Camel K. Our operator is smarter than any AI out there!!

 # More info on Kube native CLI